Anyon condensation and tensor categories: Determining the condensation from physical data

 \subsection{Gapped boundaries}

-We would like to first consider a special case in which $\ED=\vect$ (or $\hilb$ if we assume unitarity).
-Namely, we have a gapped boundary given by $\EE$.
+We would like to first consider a special case when $\ED$-phase is trivial, i.e. $\ED=\vect$ (or $\hilb$ if we assume unitarity).
+In other words, we have a gapped boundary given by $\EE$.

 Let us first look at a simple example: the toric code model.
-In this case, the bulk excitations are given by the modular tensor category $Z(\rep_{\Zb_2})$, which is the monoidal center of the unitary fusion category $\rep_{\Zb_2}$ of representations of the $\Zb_2$-group.
+In this case, the bulk excitations are given by the MTC $Z(\rep(\Zb_2))$, which is the monoidal center of the unitary fusion category $\rep(\Zb_2)$ of the representations of the $\Zb_2$-group.
 It contains four simple anyons $1,e,m,\epsilon$.
 There are two different types of boundary: the smooth boundary and the rough boundary \cite{bk}\cite{kk}.
-The boundary excitations in both cases are given by the same unitary fusion category $\rep_{\Zb_2}$.
-The difference between these two types of boundary lies in how bulk anyons condense when they approach the boundary.
+The boundary excitations in both cases are given by the same unitary fusion category $\rep(\Zb_2)$.
+The difference between these two types of boundary lies in how bulk anyons condense when they approach the boundary, i.e. the bulk-to-boundary map.
+This information is macroscopic and physically detectable.
 In the smooth boundary case, $m$-particles are condensed but $e$-particles are confined on the boundary; in the rough boundary case, $m$-particles are confined on the boundary but $e$ particles are condensed.
-As we will show in Section\,\ref{sec:toric-code}, in the smooth boundary case, the associated condensable algebra is $1 \oplus m$; in the rough boundary case, the associated condensable algebra is $1 \oplus e$.
-In other words, the condensation can be uniquely fixed by specifying the complete information of the bulk-to-boundary map, which is a monoidal functor $F: Z(\rep_{\Zb_2}) \to \rep_{\Zb_2}$.
-If bulk-to-boundary map is not given as initial data, then the possible condensation in general is not unique.
+As we will show in Section\,\ref{sec:toric-code}, in the smooth boundary case, the associated 2d-condensable algebra is $1 \oplus m$; in the rough boundary case, the associated 2d-condensable algebra is $1 \oplus e$.
+In other words, the condensation can be uniquely fixed by specifying the bulk-to-boundary map, which is a monoidal functor $F: Z(\rep(\Zb_2)) \to \rep(\Zb_2)$.
+If the bulk-to-boundary map is not given as a data, then the compatible 2d condensations in general are not unique.
 This phenomenon carries on to the most general cases.